RalfJung/git-mirror/README.rst

 The next step is to add this as a webhook to the GitHub repository you want to sync with, to create a fresh SSH key and configure it as deployment key for the repository, and to configure git-mirror accordingly.
-For additional security, one shouldalso configure a shared HMAC secret, such that the webhook can verify that the data indeed comes from GitHub.
+For additional security, one should also configure a shared HMAC secret, such that the webhook can verify that the data indeed comes from GitHub.

 To make your job easier, there is a script ``github-add-hooks.py`` that can do all this for you.
-It assumes that the repository exists on the GitHub side, but has not yet been configure for git-mirror, neither locally nor remotely.
+It assumes that the repository exists on the GitHub side, but has not yet been configured for git-mirror at all.

 To give the script access to your repositories, you need to create an access token for it.
 Go to "Personal Access Tokens" in your GitHub configuration, and